 Conformance Statement: Base Profile

+LRI-XXX-X: The value of OBR.1 (Set ID – OBR) SHALL be valued sequentially starting with the value ‘1’.

-LRI-OBR-1: The value of OBR.2 (Placer Order Number) SHALL be identical to the value of OCR.2 (Placer Order Number).
+LRI-OBR-1: The value of OBR.2 (Placer Order Number) SHALL be identical to the value of ORC.2 (Placer Order Number).

-LRI-OBR-2: The value of OBR.3 (Filler Order Number) SHALL be identical to the value of OCR.3 (Filler Order Number).
+LRI-OBR-2: The value of OBR.3 (Filler Order Number) SHALL be identical to the value of ORC.3 (Filler Order Number).

-LRI-OBR-3: The value of OBR.7 (Observation Date/Time) and OBR.8 (Observation End Date/Time) SHALL be precise to the DAY (YYYYMMDD) and SHOULD be precise to the minute (YYMMDDHHMM)
+LRI-OBR-3: The value of OBR.7 (Observation Date/Time) and OBR.8 (Observation End Date/Time) SHALL be precise to the DAY (YYYYMMDD) and SHALL be capable of being precise to the minute (YYMMDDHHMM).

-LRI-OBR-3: The value of OBR.22 (Results Rpt/Status Chng - Date/Time) SHALL be precise to the DAY (YYYYMMDD) and SHOULD be precise to the second (YYYYMMDDHHMMSS).
+LRI-OBR-4: The value of OBR.22 (Results Rpt/Status Chng - Date/Time) SHALL be precise to the DAY (YYYYMMDD) and SHOULD be precise to the second (YYYYMMDDHHMMSS).